-A cyperpunk horror game, Observer (stylised as >observer_) is the most recent effort from the mind-warpers over at Bloober Team, who are also responsible for the equally chilling Layers of Fear.
+A cyberpunk horror game, Observer (stylised as >observer_) is the most recent effort from the mind-warpers over at Bloober Team, who are also responsible for the equally chilling Layers of Fear.
 Set in the near future, you play as the titular Observer as he “jacks” into the minds of criminal suspects.

-Featuring a surprisingly committed performance from Rutger Hauer and the unforgettable visuals that Bloober are becoming notorious for, Observer is a game you should plug in to if you haven’t yet.
+Featuring a surprisingly committed performance from the late Rutger Hauer and the unforgettable visuals that Bloober are becoming notorious for, Observer is a game you should plug in to if you haven’t yet.

-32. Dead By Daylight
+38. Dead By Daylight

 Developer: Behaviour Digital Inc. Publisher: Behaviour Digital Inc. Platform(s) PC, PS5, PS4, Xbox Series X | S, Xbox One, Switch Single-player/multiplayer: Multiplayer

 Teamwork is key in Dead By Daylight as you work to power generators to escape a massive but also somehow claustrophobic map.
 On the flipside, you can play as a killer and hunt other players down and even hang them on hooks for a sacrifice.

-31. Siren: Blood Curse
+36. Siren: Blood Curse

 Developer: Sony Worldwide Studios Publisher: SIE Platform(s) PS3 Single-player/multiplayer: Single-player

 Probably the most “abstract” entry on this list, Siren: Blood Curse is a PS3 title that didn’t get much of a look-in in the West.
 It might be down to it treading a fine line between the bizarre and innovative thanks to the Sight-Jack System, which allows you to see from the perspective of your attackers.

 It’s a tough experience and one that may annoy with its trial and error approach, but Siren: Blood Curse’s oppressive mood and constant twists will keep you hooked.

-30. Fatal Frame II: Crimson Butterfly
+34. Fatal Frame II: Crimson Butterfly

 Developer: Tecmo Publisher: Tecmo Platform(s) PS2, Xbox Single-player/multiplayer: Single-player

 Another horror game that’s not what you would call conventional, Fatal Frame II has become a cult classic and often agreed upon as the best in the franchise.
 A slightly more accessible game than its predecessor, it tasks you with taking photographs of ghosts, which should be enough to sell you all on its own.